-The Asian Fund for Cancer Research (AFCR) has launched a new program which is placing innovative cancer research breakthroughs onto a path of commercialization.
-The new initiative provides chosen projects a combination of honorarium, capital, exposure-generating opportunities and enhanced access to AFCR’s network of cancer industry professionals and researchers in the region and around the world.
+The Asian Fund for Cancer Research (AFCR) is proud to present the BRACE Award, Bridging Research from Academia to Cancer Entrepreneurship.
+The program is designed to advance and catalyze the commercialization of innovative cancer research discoveries.
+AFCR is committed to bridging the gap in funding for promising start-ups through the “Valley of Death”, especially those spun-out of top universities and medical centers in Asia.
+The initiative provides a combination of investment capital, prize money, exposure-generating opportunities and enhanced access to AFCR’s network of cancer industry professionals and researchers in the region and around the world.

 - National Cancer Centre Singapore

 - Hong Kong University of Science and Technology

 - Chinese University of Hong Kong

 - Consortium for Globalization of Chinese Medicine

 - GBM AGILE | Global Coalition for Adaptive Research